sairit/Naive-Bayes-Classification/README.md

 4. **Class Imbalance**: The system handles datasets with unequal numbers of spam and ham emails through proper probability normalization

-This implementation demonstrates a solid understanding of probabilistic machine learning principles, text processing techniques, and performance evaluation methodologies in the context of practical spam detection systems.
+This implementation demonstrates my understanding of probabilistic machine learning principles, text processing techniques, and performance evaluation methodologies in the context of practical spam detection systems.